theranbrig/igdb-project/README.md

 - **Email** - user@email.com
 - **Password** - password

 Feel free to add or subtract games to play around with it a bit.
+Also feel free to sign up for your own account.

 ## SUMMARY AND BUILD PROCESS